 Step 2: Verify CNAME (optional)

-- In Intune in the Azure portal, choose Device enrollment > Windows enrollment > CNAME Validation.
+- In the Microsoft Endpoint Manager Admin Center, choose Device enrollment > Windows enrollment > CNAME Validation.

 - In the Domain box, enter the company website and then choose Test.

 Tell your users how to enroll their Windows devices and what to expect after they're brought into management.

 End users must access the Company Portal website through Microsoft Edge to view Windows apps that you've assigned for specific versions of Windows.
 Other browsers, including Google Chrome, Mozilla Firefox, and Internet Explorer do not support this type of filtering.

 If you do not have Auto-MDM enrollment enabled, but you have Windows 10 devices that have been joined to Azure AD, two records will be visible in the Intune console after enrollment.
 You can stop this by making sure that users with Azure AD joined devices go to Accounts > Access work or school and Connect using the same account.